 - Protect the players.
-This is their first duty. - Enforces the rules and briefly explains rule violations to player. - May change any decision as long as play has not been restarted. - May caution or send off any player or coach for cause. - Report all cautions, sendoffs, and any coach's misbehavior to your assignor/coordinator. - If a game gets out of control, the referee will end the game and leave the area ASAP; call assignor at the end of the day to report. - Keep game time ensure that games start and end on time. - The coaches or parents of each team will each referee half of the game if there is no official referee.
+This is their first duty. - Enforces the rules and briefly explains rule violations to player. - May change decision as long as play has not been restarted. - Report any coach's misbehavior to your assignor/coordinator. - If a game gets out of control, the referee will end the game and leave the area ASAP; call assignor at the end of the day to report. - Keep game time ensure that games start and end on time. - The coaches or parents of each team will each referee half of the game if there is no official referee.

-6. Assistant Referees (AR aka.
-'Linesman')
+6. Assistant Referees (AR aka 'Linesman')